Emergency Medicine Residency

 The curriculum has been constructed around the American Osteopathic Association (AOA) and the American College of Osteopathic Emergency Medicine (ACOEP) Basic Standards.
 As of 2015 we have also structured our program to reflect the ACGME Program Requirements for Graduate Medical Education in Emergency Medicine.
-Effective June 2016, we are in pre-accreditation status for ACGME.
+January 2017 we received initial accreditation with the ACGME.
 Through supervision and regular evaluation, we monitor the progress of our residents and graduate those skilled in the practice of emergency medicine.
-Residents should be qualified and eligible for certification by the American Osteopathic Board of Emergency Medicine upon completion of their training.
-Following ACGME accreditation, residents will be eligible to sit for the American Board of Medical Specialties (ABMS) EM Boards.
+Residents should be qualified and eligible for certification by the American Board of Emergency Medicine upon completion of their training.
+With ACGME accreditation, residents are eligible to sit for the American Board of Medical Specialties (ABMS) EM Boards.

 We have an extraordinarily detailed curriculum manual that defines the goals and objectives of each individual rotation.
 This manual includes reading requirements in reputable textbooks, ACEP policy papers, as well as peer-reviewed journal articles.
 EM Educational Conferences occur weekly and residents are scheduled for courses in the Henry Ford Health System Simulation Center.
 The program is designed to prepare the resident to achieve clinical expertise in emergency medicine while at the same time gaining a solid academic foundation.
 The graduate will have extensive experience in clinical emergency medicine in order to display competence in treating a wide variety of patients in the emergency department.